dingwell/dingwell.github.io/y_about.md

 (and sorry about the mess, this is still a work in progress).

 ## About me
 I'm a PhD-student in Meteorology at Uppsala University, Sweden.
-Centrarium is a custom theme for Jekyll, made by [Ben Centra][bencentra] for his own blog.
-He'd be humbled if you liked it enough to use it as well!
-Installation and configuration instructions can be found in the [GitHub repository](https://github.com/bencentra/centrarium).

-This page is a good place to write about yourself, your project, your product, or whatever it is your site is for.
-You can replace the image above, or you can get rid of it entirely.

-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/).
-And you can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)
+I work with models, I write code, and sometimes I manage to get usable results in which case, I write about them.

+I also have a life outside academia, where I write code and sometimes manage to get good results and write about those.
+Well, I'm always working in front of a screen;
+which reminds me: I should probably stop here and get back to this some other time.
+God night!

 ## About the page
 This page uses